 We never get bored seeing the various types of birds from cardinals to majestic hawks in our backyard (though we do have to take extra care to keep our chickens in their coop so they don’t become prey).

 Multiple times per day, we will call each other from another room in the house to gaze in wonder at the wildlife that surrounds us.
-However, there are actual parks and wildlife reserves in the area where you can plan what types of animals you can actually see up close.
+However, there are actual parks and wildlife reserves in the area where you can plan what types of animals you can actually see up close, just one of the many fun things to do in Orlando with kids.

 In this post, we go through all the animal attractions in Orlando and the surrounding area, with some great budget options too!